tonghejiao/canvas-mindmap-keyboard/README.md

 - The name of the modified key: Ctrl Shift Alt Mod (mod is cmd in macos, and ctrl in other systems)
 - Special key name: ArrowUp ArrowDown ArrowLeft ArrowRight
 - Using Alt as a modifier key often fails in macos.
 The reason may be that alt+ characters in the input method will be converted into special characters, so it is not recommended to use shortcuts with alt in macos.
+- This plug-in judges the parent-child relationship through the primary color connection between nodes.
+If a node has two parent nodes, some accidents may occur in the layout.
+Please let one node have only one father, if there must be more than one.
+Please use colored wires to connect.

 ## Buy me a coffee
 ### ko-fi